WHAT TO DO IN TRENTO / TRENTINO

-A tip: visit the Duomo di Trento (Trento Cathedral)
+- TIP: Visit the Duomo di Trento (Trento Cathedral)

 Explore Castel del Buonconsiglio

 The first part of the castle was built in the 13th century, originally for the Bishop of Trentino.
-It is now open to the public.
-Though the view might be one reason to come here, there are actually a few more reasons to visit:
+It is now open to the public – and we all can enjoy the fantastic views.

 Stroll the gardens, enjoy a drink or snack at the cafe, or look around the inside and admire the fine frescos and paintings.

-Entry is free with your Trentino Guest Card (and smaller dogs are allowed if carried) otherwise the regular fee is around 10€.
+- Entry is free with your Trentino Guest Card (and smaller dogs are allowed if carried).
+Otherwise, the regular fee is around 10€.

 Take the Cable Car to Sardagna

-It takes two minutes or so, and once you are up, head to the viewing platform to take in the view.
+To get up, walk towards the Adige River, get to the cable car station, and hop on the cable car.
+It takes just two minutes or so to reach the top, and once you are up, head to the viewing platform to take in the view.